Set Up with Git and GitHub

 Git can now be used in the Git Bash app!

 4. GitHub offers two authentication options, HTTPS and SSH, to keep your work secure.
-This is a security measure which prevents anyone who isn’t authorized from making changes to your GitHub repository.
+This is a security measure that prevents anyone who isn’t authorized from making changes to your GitHub repository.
 In this article, we will use HTTPS.
 Navigate to GitHub’s article on caching your password and follow the instructions to configure your computer to be able to use HTTPS.

 Try It Out!